TritonVM/triton-vm/specification/src/processor-table.md

 1. column `clk` is increased by 1, and
 1. column `IsPadding` is set to 1.

+## Inner Sorting Argument for Memory Consistency

+In order to satisfy [Memory-Consistency](memory-consistency.md), the rows of memory-like tables (*i.e.*, [RAM Table](random-access-memory-table.md), [JumpStack Table](jump-stack-table.md), [OpStack Table](operational-stack-table.md)), need to be sorted in a special way.
+In particular, the regions of constant memory pointer need to be contiguous; and the rows in each such contiguous region must be sorted for clock cycle.
+The contiguity of regions is trivial for the JumpStack and OpStack Table, and for the RAM Table the [Contiguity Argument](memory-consistency.md#contiguity-for-ram-table) establishes this fact.
+The [Inner Sorting Argument via Clock Jump Differences](memory-consistency.md#clock-jump-differences-and-inner-sorting) impacts the Processor Table quite substantially.

+The construction requires three base columns:

+ - `cjd`, the list of all clock jump differences greater than 1 in all memory-like tables.
+ - `invm`, the list of inverses of clock jump differences, counting multiplicities.
+This column helps to select all nonzero `cjd`'s.
+ - `invu`, the list of inverses of unique clock jump differences, *i.e.*, without counting multiplicities.
+This column helps to select the unique nonzero `cjd`'s.

+… and three extension columns:

+ - `rer`, the running evaluation of relevant clock cycles.
+ - `reu`, the running evaluation of unique clock cycle differences.
+ - `rpm`, the running product of all clock jump differences, with multiplicities.

 ## Initial Constraints

 1. The cycle counter `clk` is 0.